SamCasavant/image_graph/readme.md

 Available as arguments because of variations in input images, but comfortable defaults are -s 1 -c 10 (i64).

 ## Future
 The graphs output by the current version are sometimes meaningful.
-Further work will be required to extract that meaning, by reducing graph density and shortening chains.
-Currently progress is stalled, because outputs lack orientation which is critical for distinguishing between, eg., a p and a q.
+Further work will be required to extract that meaning by reducing graph density and shortening chains.
+Currently progress is stalled because outputs lack orientation which is critical for distinguishing between, eg., a p and a q.
 I have not arrived at a good solution to this problem.
 It would be good to adapt to color ranges of input images as well.